5 mins read

 CEO

 One study found that participants with greater social involvement were less likely to experience heart-related complications (Reblin & Uchino, 2008).
 Social support systems affect us in many ways by providing a buffer to stress.

-They are a resource that enhances our coping (dare I say, our natural thriving) skills and they have also been linked to the actualization of healthy behaviors such as: increased fruit and vegetable consumption, exercise, and the cessation of smoking.
+They are a resource that enhances our coping (dare, our natural thriving) skills, and they have also been linked to the actualization of healthy behaviors such as increased fruit and vegetable consumption, exercise, and smoking cessation.
 This may seem like common sense.
-But the research dives even deeper to discover that the state-of-mind and method of support that the person giving the support utilities also has an effect on health outcomes.
-Meaning even though our advice is well-intentioned, the manner in which we give it and...how it is perceived matters.
+But the research dives even more profoundly to discover that the state of mind and method of support that the person giving the support utilizes also affects health outcomes.
+Even though our advice is well-intentioned, how we share it and how it is perceived matters.

-For instance, let's take a peek at this study between married couples.
-Those spouses that engaged in truly supportive behaviors i.e. they merely helped or positively reinforced their spouses' efforts had partners who experienced better mental health outcomes.
-This is in contrast to those spouses that exerted more controlling patterns such as forcefully trying to change the other person.
-The partners of those folks actually predicted worse mental health and overall health behavior.
-(Franks & Stephens, 2006)
+For instance, let's peek at this study between married couples.
+Those spouses who engaged in genuinely supportive behaviors, i.e., merely helped or positively reinforced their spouses' efforts, had partners who experienced better mental health outcomes.
+This is in contrast to those spouses that exerted more controlling patterns, such as forcefully trying to change the other person.

 1. Structural: